Hans Niemann is accused of cheating in more than 100 chess games. He's playing today

 The tournament, streaming games on YouTube and Twitch, has $250,000 in prize money at stake.
 Play begins each day at 2 p.m.
 ET and will run for the next two weeks.
 In his first match, Niemann is slated to face 15-year-old Christopher Woojin Yoo.

-When contacted by NPR, neither Neimann nor tournament organizers offered a comment on Wednesday.
+When contacted by NPR, neither Niemann nor tournament organizers offered a comment on Wednesday.

-It's the latest development in a scandal that has gripped people beyond the chess world since a month ago, when world champion Magnus Carlsen abruptly withdrew from a tournament after losing to Neimann and hinted at foul play.
-Two weeks later, Carlsen resigned a game against Neimann after one move rather than play against him again, and then accused him of cheating.
+It's the latest development in a scandal that has gripped people beyond the chess world since a month ago, when world champion Magnus Carlsen abruptly withdrew from a tournament after losing to Niemann and hinted at foul play.
+Two weeks later, Carlsen resigned a game against Niemann after one move rather than play against him again, and then accused him of cheating.

 Niemann will play for the U.S. title despite suspicions